 In this year’s Gartner hype cycle analysis big data is approaching the trough of disillusionment.
-So is it unlikely for organisations to succeed with big data adoptions and should they focus elsewhere?
+So is it unlikely for organizations to succeed with big data adoptions and should they focus elsewhere?
 No, of course not.
-Marketing has done its job and everybody knows of big data though few know what it means to their organisation and how to approach the topic.
-Yet, the answer to how to succeed with big data is surprisingly straight forward once we ignore the hype and focus back on the basics.
+Marketing has done its job and everybody knows of big data though few know what it means to their organization and how to approach the topic.
+Yet, the answer to how to succeed with big data is surprisingly straightforward once we ignore the hype and focus back on the basics.

 Technology is not a strategy

-A top down approach is common sense but the complexity and novelty of big data and the broad, fast evolving technology involved lead even seasoned managers astray.
+A top-down approach is common sense but the complexity and novelty of big data and the broad, fast-evolving technology involved lead even seasoned managers astray.
 Hadoop alone has an overwhelmingly rich ecosystem of supporting applications as well as competing solutions from various vendors.
-Beyond Hadoop the related business intelligence, visualisation, streaming, in-memory computation and the huge, diversified NoSQL space ensure that any non-expert is confused instantly.
+Beyond Hadoop, the related business intelligence, visualization, streaming, in-memory computation and the huge, diversified NoSQL space ensure that any non-expert is confused instantly.

 Business goals have to drive your Big Data strategy

 The solution is to start with the business goals, which usually are clear, and then discover how big data may fit into the picture as a strategy.
-This regularly needs education, research and support from external experts who have experience and access to industry specific and cross-industry big data trends.
-Importantly, this step should be a collaboration and contextualise big data patterns and technologies with the domain knowledge and business goals.
+This regularly needs education, research, and support from external experts who have experience and access to industry-specific and cross-industry big data trends.
+Importantly, this step should be a collaboration and contextualize big data patterns and technologies with the domain knowledge and business goals.
 Ideally, no solution, technology or vendor should drive the conversation at this point.

 Hadoop is only a part of most Big Data architectures

 A common example is choosing technology ad-hoc driven by developers’ preferences, hype or marketing.
 Unfortunately, the real issues often only show at scale or with increased complexity from future use cases.
-Proof of concepts as such can give false security without the experience and insight of how the demonstrated solution will hold up when scale out, high availability, guaranteed response time, future functional requirements, security, integration with other system, compliance, governance, cost, support, and all the other real world issues become relevant.
+Proof of concepts as such can give false security without the experience and insight of how the demonstrated solution will hold up when scale-out, high availability, guaranteed response time, future functional requirements, security, integration with other systems, compliance, governance, cost, support, and all the other real-world issues become relevant.

 6 Steps to Big Data success